 With the help of a Navy Chaplin, an agreement with the Navy was reached in September 1958 to lease three acres.
 Pastor Stuart was able to acquire a well-known architect in Houston, Ralph Buffington, to design the building we have today.
 Mr. Buffington donated his design to the church as a gift.
 On October 25, 1960, ground was broken for the new building.
 The members pitched in to build the church building, using holidays, weekends, vacations, every spare minute.
 Huge rocks for the building were taken from the hills of Aina Haina.

-On the first Sunday of January 1962, the congregation moved into its new church sanctuary, thought it wasn’t fully finished.
+On the first Sunday of January 1962, the congregation moved into its new church sanctuary, though it wasn’t fully finished.
 The windows weren’t fully installed yet, but everyone was joyful.
 By the end of 1962, a total of $425,000 had been spent on the building and grounds, excluding thousands of hours of labor by the church members.
 The money came from the Hawaii Baptist Convention and a grant from the Foreign Mission Board.

-With the church members mainly coming from military families through the years, this meant a lot of turn over with families leaving every year.
-The church members would often joke saying “You can’t leave until you have a replacement at the church.”
-This tradition continues to this day as our church continues to have predominately military families.
-After Malcom Stuart left in 1963, A number of pastors followed in his foot steps serving our church over the next 50+ years.
-In February of 2011 our current pastor, Charles Beaucond, stepped up to continue the ministry of First Southern Baptist Church of Pearl Harbor.
+After Malcolm Stuart left in 1963, a number of pastors followed in his foot steps serving our church over the next 50+ years.
+In June of 2021 our current pastor, James Mahan, stepped up to continue the ministry of First Southern Baptist Church of Pearl Harbor.